 Suzuki-rōshi: Yeah.
-As-even though you are outside of the Center, you know, I-I want you to sit one period a day.
+Even though you are outside of the Center, I want you to sit one period a day.
 May be pretty difficult.
 Morning time is best.
-Wake up earlier than usual, and beside your clothes [?]-where you sit and everyday if you sit with this kind of cushion, that is [1 word].
+Wake up earlier than usual, and beside your clothes [after dressing]-where you sit and everyday if you sit with this kind of cushion, that is best.

-And in everyday activity, you should be concentrated on what you do, or, in other word, you should greet people or [1 word] as if you recite sūtra, or it become usual [?] careful feeling [?] of respect-thinking those are all buddhas.
+And in everyday activity, you should be concentrated on what you do, or, in other word, you should greet people as if you recite sūtra, or it become usual careful feeling of respect-thinking those are all buddhas.
 And sometime your boss or your friend may not understand what you are doing, but even though they don't understand, you should practice in your own way, with big mind.
-In city life-in this-in this world-it is big world, you know-wherever you go, people need you.
+In city life-in this world-it is big world-wherever you go, people need you.
 If you have right spirit, people need you.
 Without you, their life doesn't make sense.
 We say to shine one corner of the world-one corner, just one corner.
-So if you, you know, shine one corner, then people around you will be-will feel better.
+So if you shine one corner, then people around you will feel better.

-You should be always, you know-you should feel as if you are carrying umbrella, you know, for the people [laughs] to-to stay away from the heat or rain.
-It is rather difficult, you know, to take hold of an umbrella, but still that is Buddhist giving.
+You should always feel as if you are carrying umbrella for the people [laughs] to stay away from the heat or rain.
+It is rather difficult to take hold of an umbrella, but still that is Buddhist giving.
 And without umbrella, they don't feel good, actually.
-It is not arrogant-arrogancy, but it is actually it is so, because we are too much involved in self-centered practice, self-centered life.
+It is not arrogance, but it is-actually it is so, because we are too much involved in self-centered practice, self-centered life.

-For an instance, you know, Buddhists sometime go-go out for takuhatsu.
-At war-time, sometime I went to takuhatsu.
-And if they are making ditch-you know, ditch?-for shelter from the bomb, I helped them [laughs].
+For an instance, Buddhists sometime go out for takuhatsu.
+At wartime, sometime I went to takuhatsu.
+And if they are making a ditch for shelter from the bomb, I helped them [laughs].
 I am not so strong, but I could help them.
-And I transplanted cucumber or eggplants [laughs] around the ditch, because we get, you know, good dirt from the, you know, from the trench, and planted cucumber around the trench.
+And I transplanted cucumber or eggplants [laughs] around the ditch, because we get good dirt from the trench, and planted cucumber around the trench.
 So sometime I helped in that way.
-If you do not need ditch-even though you do not -you may not use the trench, you may-you can eat cucumber [laughs].
-So I-I prepared, you know, cucumber-vegetable garden and trench.
+If you do not need ditch-even though you may not use the trench, you can eat cucumber [laughs].
+So I prepared cucumber-vegetable garden and trench.
 I dug this [probably gesturing] and here was [laughs] vegetables above.

-So wherever you go, you will-if you have this kind of attitude or this kind of feeling, you know, you can help people quite easily.
-And sometime people are, you know, sleeping, exposing their belly in the sun-many people [laughs].
+So wherever you go, if you have this kind of attitude or this kind of feeling, you can help people quite easily.
+And sometime people are sleeping, exposing their belly in the sun-many people [laughs].
 So sometime I help them to cover their belly.
-And they are very happy, you know, to see you, and they will help you too.
+And they are very happy to see you, and they will help you too.
 If you have that kind of feeling, you have no trouble.
 And you can help people quite easily, without anything.
-With-with empty hand you can help people, and there is no need to give lecture like this [laughs].
+With empty hand you can help people, and there is no need to give lecture like this [laughs].
 That will be how you can help.
 Some question?
 Hai.

 Student K: What is laziness?
-Could you [2-3 words.]
+Could you...